tkutcher/quickbase-client/README.rst

 Generating your Models
 ----------------------

-To interact and authenticate with your QuickBase applications you need a User Token.
-You can read the QuickBase documentation `here <https://developer.quickbase.com/auth>`_ on how to create one.
+To interact and authenticate with your Quickbase applications you need a User Token.
+You can read the Quickbase documentation `here <https://developer.quickbase.com/auth>`_ on how to create one.
 It is recommended to set an environment variable ``QB_USER_TOKEN`` with this value:

 .. code-block:: bash